jtgeiger/grison/README.md

 $ jar -cvf bundle.jar grison-0.1.0*
 ```

+- The `gpg2` commands will generate *.asc signature files.
+These should be included in `bundle.jar`.
 - Deploy release artifacts into the staging repository https://oss.sonatype.org/service/local/staging/deploy/maven2
   - Folow instructions at https://central.sonatype.org/publish/release/
   - Note that the legacy host must be used: https://oss.sonatype.org/